taboola/goreplay/README.md

 ### Why `gor listener` requires sudo or root access?
 Listener works by sniffing traffic from given port.
 Its accessible only using sudo or root access.

+### Do you support all http request types?
+Right now it support only "GET" requests.